Amanss21229/Quizcreatebot/DEPLOYMENT.md

 ### "Model not found" error
 - Ensure your Google API key is valid
-- Check that you have access to Gemini models
+- Check that you have access to Groq models
 - Verify the model name in `bot/quiz_generator.py`

 ### Questions not generating